Amazon Touts $5.4B Spend in U.K. Creative Industries Since 2010

 - Share this article on Comment

-Amazon has said that it invested in excess of £4.2 billion ($5.4 billion) in the U.K. creative industries since 2010, spending that it claims has contributed some £4.8 billion ($6.1 billion) of gross value — alongside supporting more than 16,000 jobs — to the U.K. economy.
+Amazon has said that it invested in excess of 4.2 billion pounds ($5.4 billion) in the U.K. creative industries since 2010, spending that it claims has contributed some 4.8 billion pounds ($6.1 billion) of gross value — alongside supporting more than 16,000 jobs — to the U.K. economy.

 Related Stories

-As part of its ongoing investment, the company has also announced support for more than 100 new apprenticeships in organizations across the creative industries and a doubling of its creative industries apprenticeship levy funding to £2 million ($2.5 million).
-This funds apprenticeships across the sector including the BRIT Trust and the Association for Independent Music and Women in CTRL, a Screen Skills flexible apprenticeship pilot to support both Amazon Original productions such as The Devil’s Hour and The Lord of the Rings: The Rings of Power as well as funding apprentices on non-Amazon productions including Channel 4’s Derry Girls.
+As part of its ongoing investment, the company has also announced support for more than 100 new apprenticeships in organizations across the creative industries and a doubling of its creative industries apprenticeship levy funding to 2 million pounds ($2.5 million).
+This funds apprenticeships across the sector, including the BRIT Trust and the Association for Independent Music and Women in CTRL, a Screen Skills flexible apprenticeship pilot to support both Amazon Original productions such as The Devil’s Hour and The Lord of the Rings: The Rings of Power, as well as funds apprentices on non-Amazon productions including Channel 4’s Derry Girls.

 Prime Video has also announced the second phase of Prime Video Pathway, an initiative designed to open up access to jobs in TV and film, which will support 250 additional trainees over the coming years.
 Developed in collaboration with TV and film institutions, including the National Film & Television School (NFTS), the initiative will be providing opportunities for a further 25 craft trainees, increasing its reach outside London, providing 50 percent of placements across Scotland and for the first time, Wales.